JaxPlays-Inc/jaxplays.org/content/about/jobs/development-director.md

 ---
 # Development Director (Volunteer Position)

+JaxPlays is a nonprofit news organization dedicated to preserving the past, promoting the present and propelling the future of live theatre in Northeast Florida and Southeast Georgia.
+We provide comprehensive coverage of local productions and reviews, maintain a central calendar, and spotlight the artists and stories shaping the region’s theatre scene.
+Our mission is to offer a deeper, more connected understanding of local theatre while promoting its continued growth and visibility.

-JaxPlays, a nonprofit news organization covering live theatre across Northeast Florida and Southeast Georgia, is seeking an experienced and mission-driven individual to serve as **Development Director**.
+We are seeking an experienced and mission-driven individual to serve as **Development Director**.
 This is a volunteer leadership position with the opportunity to build and lead the organization’s fundraising strategy from the ground up.

 ### About the Role
 The Development Director will be responsible for designing and executing a comprehensive fundraising plan to support the growth and sustainability of JaxPlays.
-This includes grant writing, donor outreach, sponsorship development and fundraising campaign planning.
-The person in this role will chair the fundraising committee and serve as a voting member of the JaxPlays Board of Directors.
+This includes grant writing, donor cultivation, sponsorship development and campaign planning.
+The role also includes overseeing planned and annual giving programs, managing budgets related to fundraising, and ensuring revenue targets are met.

+The Development Director will engage directly with individual donors, funding organizations and community partners.
+They will also chair the fundraising committee and be invited to serve as a voting member of the JaxPlays Board of Directors.

 ### Key Responsibilities
 - Commit approximately **10 hours per week** to the role
 - Develop and implement a long-term fundraising strategy
 - Research and write grant proposals
 - Cultivate relationships with donors, sponsors and funding partners
 - Lead fundraising campaigns and sponsorship outreach
 - Establish and chair the fundraising committee